ogusarenko/mke-docs/content/docs/getting-started/licensing-mke4k/apply-mke4k-license-post-installation.md

 {{< /callout >}}

-## Obtain your MKE 4k license

-[Install the MKE 4k CLI](../install-mke-4k-cli) prior to downloading your MKE 4k license.
+If you did not set your MKE 4k license in the MKE 4k configuration file prior to installation, you can use the MKE 4k web UI to apply the license:

-1. Locate the Welcome to Mirantis' CloudCare Portal email sent to you from Mirantis Support.
-If you do not have the email, confirm with your Designated Administrator that you have been added as a Designated Contact.

-2. Click **Environments** in the top navigation bar of the MKE 4k web UI.

-3. Click the **Cloud Name** that is associated with the license you want to download.

-4. Scroll down to **License Information** and click the **License File URL**.
-   A new tab opens in your browser.

-5. Click **View file** to download your license file.

-{{< callout type="info" >}}

-Though MKE 4k is generally a subscription-only service, you can obtain a free trial license from Mirantis.
-Make your request using the [Mirantis contact form](https://www.mirantis.com/contact).

-{{< /callout >}}

-## Add the license

 1. Log in to the MKE web UI with an administrator account.
 2. In the left-side navigation panel, navigate to **Admin Settings** -> **License**.